KhaosResearch/mlops-infra/README.md

     cd mlops-infra
   ```

-2. Run the following sed commands to replace placeholders with your specific cluster and MinIO/S3 IP addresses.
-Feel free to replace "your_kubernetes_cluster_ip" and "your_minio_s3_ip" with the actual IP addresses that users need to provide:
+2. Run the following sed commands to replace placeholders with your specific cluster and MinIO/S3 IP addresses. *Feel free to replace "your_kubernetes_cluster_ip" and "your_minio_s3_ip" with the actual IP addresses.*

   ```bash
     # Replace <CLUSTER-IP> with your Kubernetes cluster IP